19hours/sg-statutes/Acts/Singapore Labour Foundation Act.md

 ### Notice of general meeting

-14\.—(1) The Board shall send a notice of every general meeting to the members at least 14 days prior to any such meeting being held, and the notice shall specify the date, time and place for the holding of the meeting, the nature of the business to be transacted at the meeting and, in case of special business, concise particulars thereof.
+14\.—(1) The Board shall send a notice of every general meeting to the members at least 14 days prior to any such meeting being held, and the notice shall specify the date, time and place for the holding of the meeting, the nature of the business to be transacted at the meeting and, in case of special business, concise particulars of the special business.

-(2) The accidental omission to give such notice to, and the non-receipt of the notice by, a member shall not invalidate the proceedings at any meeting.
+(2) The accidental omission to give such notice to, and the non‑receipt of the notice by, a member shall not invalidate the proceedings at any meeting.

 ### Venue of general meeting